-With improvements and accreditations being completed and received, FEMA will begin the process of issuing new maps.
-The intent is to work closely with FEMA to ensure the new maps when issued, reflect the completed 100-Year Level of Protection levee improvements.
-It is currently anticipated that FEMA will be issuing new maps later this year or in 2023.
+With improvements and accreditations being completed and received, FEMA has begun the process of issuing new maps, reflecting the completed 100-Year Level of Protection levee improvements.
+It is currently anticipated that FEMA will be issuing new maps later this year or in early 2025.